lucasaugustus/polyhedra/README.md

 When animating, the default behavior is to delete all the frames after compiling them into the MP4.
 If FFmpeg is not available, or if the `keepframes=yes` argument is used, then the frames will not be deleted.

 To override the built-in angles, use the `angles=` option.

+A number of files will be created and deleted in the relevant subdirectories of `images/`.
+Any pre-existing files with conflicting filenames will be overwritten.

 # Included solids